Fine-grained Image-to-Image Transformation towards Visual Recognition: Experiments

 \textbf{CNC versus Skip-Connection.} We further analyze how constrained nonalignment connection is crucial to the success of fine-grained image transformation with large geometric deformation.
 On CompCars dataset, we compare our model with a counterpart, which uses a U-net as the generator with skip-connections to link the encoder and decoder.
 The other settings of the U-net model remain the same as our model.
 Fig. \ref{fig:ablation_study} shows the images generated by our model and the U-net model.
-Unsurprisingly, U-net model ignores the target viewpoint condition, and generates images that are almost the same as the input image.
-It only accomplishes the task of reconstruction without changing the views.
-In contrast, our model can generate images with correct viewpoints, demonstrating the superiority of the proposed constrained nonalignment connection over skip-connection.
+Unsurprisingly, U-net model ignores the target viewpoint condition and generates images that are almost the same as the input image without changing the views. \textit{Note that duplicating the input image can easily preserve the identity of the input image, but will not provide useful information for the visual recognition systems.} On the contrary, our model can generate identity-preserved images with correct viewpoints, demonstrating the superiority of the our constrained nonalignment connection over skip-connection.